 2. Hocking Hills State Park, United States

-Located just outside Columbus, Ohio, this beautiful state park is an incredibly underrated vacation spot.
-Lodges, cabins, campgrounds and inns offer every type of traveler enjoyable accommodations.
-Picturesque lakes, waterfalls, cliffs and caves are perfect for a close-to-home adventure any time of the year.
+Located just outside Columbus, Ohio, this beautiful state park is an incredibly underrated vacation spot and not a far-flung destination for those in the U.S. Lodges, cabins, campgrounds and inns offer every type of traveler enjoyable accommodations.
+Picturesque lakes, waterfalls, cliffs and caves provide off the beaten path trails you and your family can explore for an affordable, close-to-home adventure in the snow or sun.

 3. Huacachina, Peru